Restaurant Brands International

-Restaurant Brands International Inc. (RBI) is a Canadian-based multinational fast food holding company.
-It was formed in 2014 by the $12.5 billion merger between American fast food restaurant chain Burger King and Canadian coffee shop and restaurant chain Tim Hortons, and expanded by the 2017 purchase of American fast-food chain Popeyes Louisiana Kitchen.
-The company is the fifth-largest operator of fast food restaurants in the world behind Subway, McDonald's, Starbucks and Yum!
+Restaurant Brands International Inc. (RBI) is a Canadian multinational fast food holding company.
+It was formed in 2014 by the $12.5 billion merger between American fast food restaurant chain Burger King and Canadian coffee shop and restaurant chain Tim Hortons, and expanded by the purchases of Popeyes and Firehouse Subs in 2017 and 2021, respectively.
+The company is the fifth-largest operator of fast food restaurants in the world after Subway, McDonald's, Starbucks and Yum!
 Brands.
-RBI is based alongside Tim Hortons in Toronto (previously Oakville, Ontario).
-For tax purposes, Burger King and Popeyes retain their existing operations and headquarters, both in Miami.
+They are based alongside Tim Hortons in Toronto (previously Oakville, Ontario).
+Burger King, Popeyes, and Firehouse Subs retain their existing operations and headquarters in Florida, with BK and Popeyes in Miami, and Firehouse in Jacksonville.
 The 2014 merger focused primarily on expanding the international reach of the Tim Hortons brand and providing financial efficiencies for both companies.

 3G Restaurant Brands Holdings LP, an affiliate of the Brazilian investment company 3G Capital, owns a 32% stake in Restaurant Brands International.
-The company is publicly traded on the New York Stock Exchange and the Toronto Stock Exchange.

-In January 2019, Jose Cil was named the CEO of Restaurant Brands International, and Daniel Schwartz was named the executive chairman of the company.
+The company is publicly traded on the New York (NYSE) and the Toronto (TSX) stock exchanges.
+In March 2023, Joshua Kobza was named the CEO of Restaurant Brands International, replacing Jose Cil, who had held the role since 2019.

 History

-On August 24, 2014, American fast-food chain Burger King announced that it was in negotiations to merge with the Canadian coffee shop and restaurant chain Tim Hortons.
+On August 24, 2014, American fast-food chain Burger King announced that it was in negotiations to merge with the Canadian coffee shop and restaurant chain Tim Hortons, who was owned by Wendy's from 1995 to 2006.
 The proposed merger would involve a tax inversion into Canada, with a new holding company majority-owned by Burger King's current majority-owner, 3G Capital, and the remaining shares in the company held by current Burger King and Tim Hortons shareholders.
 A Tim Hortons representative stated that the proposed merger would allow Tim Hortons to leverage Burger King's resources for international growth; the two chains would retain separate operations post-merger.
 News of the proposal caused Tim Hortons' shares to increase in value by 28 percent.

 On August 25, 2014, Burger King officially confirmed its intent to acquire Tim Hortons Inc. in a deal totaling CDN$12.5 billion (US$11.4 billion).
 3G Capital purchased the company at $65.50 per share, and existing shareholders received $65.50 in cash and 0.8025 shares in the new holding company: per-share—all-cash ($88.50) and all-shares (3.0879) options would also be available.
 Due to its iconic status in Canadian culture, CEO Marc Caira reassured the integrity of Tim Hortons following the purchase, stating that the acquisition would "enable us to move more quickly and efficiently to bring Tim Hortons' iconic Canadian brand to a new global customer base".